JontySinai/jontysinai.github.io/_posts/2017-11-23-probability-for-everyone.markdown

 If you're reading this post, then at some point you've encountered chance.
 Chance is intertwined with nature, just as the planets revolve around the sun.
 But unlike the laws of motion of the universe, chance is uncertain.
 Every time you've played a game involving the roll of dice, or forgot to check the weather before stepping outside, or clicked next on your Spotify playlist, you've taken a bet against chance, without knowing with certainty what hand the universe will play.

 Chance, as we know it, is the possibility that something will happen - say that you roll 6 or that the sun will be shining on your way home\*.
-Probability is the measure of the likelihood that something will happen - i.e. the probability that you roll a 6 is 1 in 6 (assuming of course that the dice is as you would expect).
+Probability is the measure of the *likelihood* that something will happen - i.e. the probability that you roll a 6 is 1 in 6 (assuming of course that the dice is as you would expect).

 In everyday terms, probability is our best guess at trying to predict what nature, and let's face it, what humanity has in store.
-For example, you might be wondering what the probability is that you will have three glorious looking donuts, coated in sprinkles (like the ones above) this evening.
-More so,
+For example, you might be wondering what the probability is that today you will have three glorious looking donuts, coated in sprinkles (like the ones above).

-> probability theory is our attempt to measure uncertainty in the universe.
+> Probability theory is our attempt to measure uncertainty in the universe.

 \* <small> This is a perfect example of how the universe plays its hand.
 When I started this post this morning, the sun was shining as bright as can be.
 The whole day was like this, except on my way home when lo and behold a runaway cloud let loose.
 Unexpected! <small/>

 # Measuring the Universe
 <br/>

-Mathematical studies of chance and probability date back to the 16th century Italy and France, where the Renaissance mathematicians Geralamo Cardano, Pierre de Fermat and Blaise Pascal were mostly concerned with calculating their odds of winning games of dice.
+Mathematical studies of chance and probability date back to 16th century Italy and France.
+During this time, the Renaissance mathematicians Geralamo Cardano, Pierre de Fermat and Blaise Pascal were mostly concerned with calculating their odds of winning games of dice.
 However, the modern theory of probability as we know it, was advanced during the 20th century following the development of *measure theory*.

 The goal of measure theory was to construct a systematic method in which to compare the relative sizes of sets in mathematics.
 Since the probability of an event occuring is precisely a *measure of the likelihood* of that event occuring, measure theory became a natural framework for studying probability.

 The problem with measure theory (for our purposes) is that it becomes gloriously abstract very quickly.
-Nonetheless, I will try and introduce the mathematical framework under which probability is studied, without going to deep into the measure theory.
-Let's see how far we can get:
+Nonetheless, I will try and introduce the mathematical framework under which probability is studied, without going too deep into the measure theory.
+Let's see how far we can get.

 ### A Motivating Example
 <br/>